what business owners want from lead generation

 The Profitability Equation: LTV vs. CAC

-When you account for the full LTV, a CAC that initially seems expensive often becomes very reasonable.
-Consider a roofing company that pays $800 to acquire a customer for a $12,000 roof replacement.
-If that customer then refers two neighbors, and each of those also gets a $12,000 roof, the effective CAC for the original customer drops significantly, and the LTV-to-CAC ratio skyrockets.
-This is why understanding your true cost-per-lead and its downstream impact is so vital.
+• Upsells and cross-sells: A customer who starts with a basic service and slowly buys more expensive things over time.
+When you accurately count the full LTV, a CAC that seemed expensive at first often becomes very reasonable.
+Think about a roofing company that spends $800 to get a customer for a $12,000 roof replacement.
+If that customer then refers two neighbors, and each of those also gets a $12,000 roof, the real CAC for the original customer drops a lot, and the LTV-to-CAC ratio shoots up.
+This, my friends, is exactly why understanding your true cost-per-lead and its big impact down the road is so incredibly important.

 Optimizing Your Lead Generation Mix